Moh2700/gym/README.md

 Regular workouts help you build muscle, burn fat, and improve flexibility, but the real benefits go beyond the mirror.
 Staying active boosts your mood, sharpens focus, and reduces stress, helping you feel better every day.
 Whether you enjoy lifting weights, joining group classes, or taking part in personal training sessions, every movement brings you one step closer to your goals.

-Nutrition, rest, and mindset are just as important.
-That’s why we encourage a holistic approach — combining effective training programs with healthy eating habits and proper recovery.
-Our certified trainers and nutrition advisors are here to guide you, motivate you, and make sure your fitness journey is safe and enjoyable.

-At Feel Good Gym, we’re not just helping you get fit — we’re helping you build a stronger, healthier version of yourself.

 # Gym User Story

 As a gym member I want view the available gym membership plans offered by the Feel Good Gym in order to choose the best one for me.
 View the gym's schedule that I can plan my visits to the gym.
 Choose the right trainers for my projected goals for my training.
 Read people testimonials or reviews so that I can make my own decision to suit my needs.
 View gym classes and book gym instructor.
 Contact the gym easily via a form so that I can ask questions.
 View photos and videos of the gym so that I can get a feel and a sense of the gym environment suitable for me.